FaresJaraisy/URL-shortener-service/README.md

 URL shortener service<br />
 Input: long URL.<br />
-Output: a short URL that redirects to the inserted URL.<br />
+Output: a short URL that redirects to the inserted URL.

 #Requirements